Authored by the expert who managed and guided the team behind the Germany Property Pack

 What's the average and median nightly price on Airbnb in Bavaria in 2026?

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Bavaria.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Bavaria.

 How much do nightly prices vary by neighborhood in Bavaria in 2026?